This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 What Can You Do?

 Read your labels carefully: Commercial baked goods—such as crackers, cookies and cakes—and many fried foods, such as doughnuts and french fries—may contain hydrogenated trans fats.
-Shortenings and some margarines can contain hydrogenated trans fats too.
+Shortenings and some margarine brands can contain hydrogenated trans fats too.

 - Lard (non-hydrogenated, especially from pasture-raised pigs)